astrellon/simple-data-store/README.md

 - No way to replay history on another computer or session, this may not ever be possible without further work.

 ## Todo
+- Better history features:
+  - A way to control when the history is recorded.
+  - A way to record just parts of the state, such as UI specific patches.
 - More advanced features like thunk, but that's to be decided.

 ## Why?